luludmilla92/Interactive-portfolio/README.md

 # Interactive-portfolio
-A new portfolio with all my projects inside.
+A New Portfolio with all my projects inside.
 Have a look
 https://luludmilla92.github.io/Interactive-portfolio/